alucryd/oxyromon/README.md

 ### TODO

+- Add an optional check of the ROMs after conversion
+- Support RVZ when dolphin adds it to its CLI
 - Find a way to automatically download No-Intro DAT files
-- Support RVZ when dolphin adds it to its CLI
+- Add a API and web interface

 ## oxyromon